 4x DFB Cup (1968, 1977, 1978, 1983)

 Markus Anfang was the man in the hotseat for the first 31 games of their promotion campaign, leading the table for the majority of the season, but he was relieved of his duties with three matches remaining and the club six points ahead of the third-place play-off spot.
-Andre Pawlak stepped up from the reserves to see out the end of the season and see promotion over the line.
-The Billy Goats will be looking for a new permanent head coach for their new Bundesliga campaign.
+Andre Pawlak stepped up from the reserves to see out the end of the season and see promotion over the line before the club appointed Regensburg boss Achim Beierlorzer as their new coach for the 2019/20 season.

 While a season in the second tier has allowed new attacking midfielders Dominick Drexler and Louis Schaub to flourish with 16 and 11 assists respectively, and Jhon Cordoba has finally settled in after a year with 17 goals, Simon Terodde has blitzed the opposition with his 28 goals in 30 Bundesliga 2 games.
 He is now just four goals short of becoming the division’s all-time record goalscorer (currently 117) but will need to find his scoring boots in the top flight, where he has just seven in 35 games, if Cologne are to avoid another dip in their yo-yo.

-Cologne came into the 2018/19 Bundesliga 2 season as favourites and have (mostly) lived up to that role.
-Their promotion has rarely looked in doubt and the Billy Goats have led the table for 18 of the 32 Matchdays so far, yet there have been blips.
-They failed to beat any of their promotion rivals Hamburg, Paderborn or Union Berlin, as well as bottom side Duisburg, and they have rather taken their time getting over the line despite all their goalscoring prowess.
-That was the reason coach Anfang was relieved of his duties, but Cologne fans will take comfort in knowing they have been promoted by a comfortable margin.
+Cologne came into the 2018/19 Bundesliga 2 season as favourites and (mostly) lived up to that role.
+Their promotion rarely looked in doubt and the Billy Goats led the table for 20 of the 34 Matchdays, yet there were blips.
+They failed to beat any of their promotion rivals Hamburg, Paderborn or Union Berlin, as well as bottom side Duisburg, and they rather took their time getting over the line despite all their goalscoring prowess.
+That was the reason coach Anfang was relieved of his duties, but Cologne fans will take comfort in knowing they were promoted by a comfortable margin.

 Currently known as the RheinEnergieStadion, the 49,698-capacity stadium in the west of the city was originally opened in 1923 but most recently underwent renovations in preparation for the 2006 FIFA World Cup in Germany.
 It hosted five games in that tournament, as well as three in the FIFA Confederations Cup the previous year.
 Recognisable by its four illuminated towers in the corners of the stadium, the ground is known for its vibrant atmosphere with the stands and fans very close to the pitch.